epri-dev/OpenDER_interface/README.rst

 Introduction
 ============
 This is the interfaces designed for `OpenDER <https://github.com/epri-dev/opender/>`__ model, aiming to establish connections with power system simulators for steady-state or dynamic studies.
-This package is designed to be used as a intermediate solution to analyze impact of IEEE 1547-2018 compliant DER to the distribution circuit.
+This package is designed to be used as an intermediate solution to analyze impact of IEEE 1547-2018 compliant DER to the distribution circuit.
 Current version offers support for interfacing with OpenDSS.